mkeller1992/angular-todo/README.md

-# angular-todo
+# todoApp
-Simple todo-app as part of a school-project
+An Angular school-project for the course "Javascript" ;-)